 Every company should go on a “hole finding” mission where they try to locate all the gaps in their outward communication.
 Let’s say, as an easy example, you find out that most of your new customers have no idea how to set up your product.
 There are too many screws, not enough nails and don’t even get them started on the pictures-only instruction manual you provide.

-People are jamming your call centers, getting ticked off at the long on-hold times and fruitlessly looking through your website for some sort of solution.
+People are jamming your call centres, getting ticked off at the long on-hold times and fruitlessly looking through your website for some sort of solution.
 They find nothing, their frustration grows and eventually they spread the word to potential leads that you provide a miserable customer experience and that someone else is offering the same product with a better emphasis on service.

 What a nightmare!
 But one that, thankfully, is very easily avoidable.

-The Solution: Video Personalization
+The Solution: Video Personalisation

 We thoroughly believe that an optimal brand experience focuses on anticipating customer wants, needs and questions, and we believe that data and using your customers as a resource are your keys to unlocking wonderfully intuitive marketing solutions.

 Peruse your brand’s social media feeds to take note of FAQs and repeat complaints.
-Similarly, if your brand has a call center, ask your customer assistance pros for a list of the most common questions they receive.
+Similarly, if your brand has a call centre, ask your customer assistance pros for a list of the most common questions they receive.

-Mercer did an excellent job of clarifying a confusing topic when they turned to video personalization to better explain pensions.
+Mercer did an excellent job of clarifying a confusing topic when they turned to video personalisation to better explain pensions.
 90% of employers they work with ranked pensions as the most important benefit in managing retirement and workforce planning.
 Yet they observed employees were extremely hesitant to engage with their pensions because many simply didn’t understand how pensions worked.